SaitDev/MobArena/docs/user/class-chests.rst

 There's different ways to implement a control room.
 A common way is to build the control room underneath the lobby.
-To later modify the control room, you must enter Setup Mode (explained in :doc:`arena-setup`).
+To later modify the control room, you must enter Edit Mode (explained in :doc:`arena-setup`).
 If you want to use a control room outside of the arena, look into `Linked class chests`_.

 .. figure:: ../img/class-chests-1.png